-Work is underway reviewing highway asset maintenance activities to support and align with the objectives of LTP4.
+Work is continuing reviewing highway asset maintenance activities to support and align with the objectives of LTP4.
 Following consultation with SCC officers, Cabinet Members and a select committee member reference group, work is focussed on the following areas:

-- Review of our network hierarchies and how they support the Sustainable Travel Hierarchy, specifically around Active Travel, Public Transport, Vulnerable Users and Accessibility - Analysis and review of data (Claims, Accidents, Defects, Condition Data) to understand where risks are on our network by type, location and user type.
-Consideration will be given to whether our maintenance addresses these satisfactorily, ad investigation into whether adjusting our maintenance is warranted based on the risk analysis results. - Production of a cycle hierarchy similar to our existing carriageway and footway hierarchies - Consideration of options for adjusting traffic signal timings to give a greater priority to pedestrians and cyclists.
-We will produce some analysis that explains different options, and what the impacts might be of each option on different groups of road users. - We will review our approach to treating cycle and footway routes to prevent ice forming - We will review how our safety inspection regime mitigates risk for cyclists and our ongoing data capture regime in relation to cyclists - With the implementation of the Brightly Confirm Asset Management System in 2023, we will improve management of scheme data to ensure integration between work types and history of works undertaken and to provide improved updates to members and the public.
+- A review of our network hierarchies and how they support the Sustainable Travel Hierarchy, specifically around Active Travel, Public Transport, Vulnerable Users and Accessibility.
+The footway hierarchy has been updated in 2025 with further work underway reviewing our cycle hierarchy. - Work is in progress to improve bus route data availability and use in works planning and sharing with the public - Analysis and review of data (Claims, Accidents, Defects, Condition Data) to understand where risks are on our network by type, location and user type.
+Consideration will be given to whether our maintenance addresses these satisfactorily, ad investigation into whether adjusting our maintenance is warranted based on the risk analysis results. - Production of a cycle hierarchy similar to our existing carriageway and footway hierarchies - We will review our approach to treating cycle and footway routes to prevent ice forming - We will review how our safety inspection regime mitigates risk for cyclists and our ongoing data capture regime in relation to cyclists - With the implementation of the Brightly Confirm Asset Management System in 2023, we will improve management of scheme data to ensure integration between work types and history of works undertaken and to provide improved updates to members and the public.